-Learn more about the process of civic engagement and Nashville’s first percent-for-art project.
+Learn more about the Nashville’s first percent-for-art project.

 If you would like to get involved with the Public Art process, please sign up to receive our email newsletters for artist opportunities and community meeting updates, or nominate someone to be a selection panelist.

 Metro Arts maintains the public art collection through an ongoing schedule of routine maintenance as well as repair and restoration work.
 If you see an artwork that needs attention, please let us know about artwork that needs maintenance or repair.

 - Hope Stringer, Chair

 - Sheila Dial-Barton

 - Katie Delmez